Vaults overview

 Encryption + rotation

 Each vault has its own encryption key (managed via Crypto Keys).
 Tokens carry the key version they were encrypted under.
-When you rotate:
+When you rotate:- A new key version becomes active.

 - New tokens encrypt under the new version.